YuXiaoyu221/IC_CSC-Information-Reconstruction/README.md

 Here: "code" gives the matlab code of this algorithm; "data" gives two sets of data for test

 Note: If it is not available, you can contact me at email:1521611534@qq.com

+# this work is for dual-temporal image reconstruction, and we have released a new work for multi-temporal optical images reconstruction in https://github.com/YuXiaoyu221/ICMIR.